openx/ODS-Ruby-API-Client/README.md

 ### 4. Edit 'my_config.rb' file
 - Place your credentials into the 'cfg' variables, and your request body in 'my_settings' variable.
 You'll find some requests at http://openxcorporate-ui3.openxenterprise.com/data/1.0/ods.html

+If you want to know, what is the available date range for selected report, please adjust the 'date_range' variable to reflect 'my_settings"

 #### NOTE THAT THE REQUEST BODY HAS TO BE AN ESCAPED JSON STRING
 (you can use this online tool https://www.freeformatter.com/json-escape.html to escape your strings)